 Do you know the difference between permutation and combination?
 No?
 You’re not alone.
-Combinations and permutations are the bane of many students.
+When it comes to GRE data analysis, combinations and permutations are the bane of many students.
 Yet, what I’ve noticed over the years is it’s not so much both of them that are the issue as it is which one to use for a particular problem: the combination vs permutation question.
 In other words, students have no difficult identifying whether a question is a combinations/permutations problem.
 The difficulty is in knowing exactly which one it is—combinations or permutations?

 Combinations and Permutations

 One way to think of it is to think of permutations as the number of arrangements or orderings within a fixed group.
 For example, if I have five students and I want to figure out how many ways they can sit in five chairs, I’m going to use the permutations formula.
 First off, the number in the group is fixed.
 Secondly, I’m looking for how many ways I can “arrange” the students in five chairs.

 Combinations, on the other hand, are useful when figuring out how many groups I can form from a larger number of people.
 For instance, if I’m a basketball coach and I want to find out how many distinct teams I can form based on a group of people, I want to use combinations.

 To make sure you understand this important distinction, here are three different scenarios.
 Your job is not to solve the question but to determine whether you use the combinations or the permutations formula to solve them.

 1. Joan has five panels at home that she wants to paint.
 She has five different colored paints and intends to paint each panel a different color.
 How many different ways can she paint the five panels?

 2. How many unique combinations of the word MAGOOSH can I form by scrambling the letters?

 3. There are seven astronauts who are trying out to be part of three-person in-space flight team.
 How many different flight teams can be formed?